2002 NFL expansion draft: Player limitations

 Existing teams were not allowed to put punters or kickers on the list, nor any player from their 2001 roster who would have become an unrestricted free agent in 2002.
 They could not list players who went on injured reserve during the 2001 summer's training camp nor any player who would become a restricted free agent after the 2001 season.
 Their list could include only one player with more than 10 years' experience.

+At least one player who met two of those exemptions (placekicker and restricted free agent) still ended up with the Texans, as the team signed Kris Brown to a contract after his old team, the Pittsburgh Steelers, chose not to match his offer sheet after Brown struggled the year before in the Steelers first season at Heinz Field.
+Brown would be the Texans primary place kicker through the 2009 season, while the Texans did not draft anyone from the Steelers unprotected list in the expansion draft.

 Salary cap ramifications

-Teams welcomed the expansion draft as a way to eliminate expensive veteran players from their salary caps, because the Texans assumed the contracts of the players they selected, including all future portions of their signing bonuses and any guarantees or other terms.
+Some teams used the expansion draft as a way to eliminate expensive veteran players from their salary caps, because the Texans assumed the contracts of the players they selected, including all future portions of their signing bonuses and any guarantees or other terms.
 Notable players that teams exposed to the draft included five-time Pro Bowler Tony Boselli, Randall McDaniel, and Willie Roaf.
-The Jets left Aaron Glenn unprotected although it wanted to keep him, because the team hoped that the Texans would not want Glenn's $8 million salary-cap figure for 2002.
+The Jets left Aaron Glenn unprotected although it wanted to keep him, because the team hoped that the Texans would not want Glenn's $8 million salary-cap figure for 2002; the Texans ultimately selected and kept Glenn through the 2004 season, though Glenn (after retiring as a player and going into coaching) eventually returned to the Jets in 2025 as their head coach.

 If the Texans cut a selection and he re-signed with his old team, the existing team re-assumed his signing bonus.
 Extra bonuses that did not count against the Texans' salary cap were given to veteran players who were selected.
 Those selected received $10,000 immediately, an additional $20,000 bonus for reporting to training camp, and another $30,000 for making the active roster during the regular season.